SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 their payment details, so even with `generatePaymentToken` set to `true`, it is still up to the payer if they want the details stored or not.

-{% include alert.html type="informative" icon="info" body="Remember that the
+{% include alert.html type="informative" icon="info" header="GDPR
-responsibility to enforce the GDPR requirements lies on you as a merchant."
+Responsibility" body="Remember that the responsibility to enforce the GDPR requirements lies on you as a merchant."
 %}

 As a part of these requirements, you have to facilitate that the payer can remove active payment tokens when they want.
 It is up to you how to implement this functionality on your side, but Swedbank Pay has the API you need to ensure that cleaning up old data is easy.
 It is possible to query for all active payment tokens registered on a specific `payerReference`.
 This query will also list the operations used for deleting tokens.
 You can choose to remove all tokens for that payer or only a subset of all tokens connected to that `payerReference`.

 ### BYO Payment Menu